khaledabdelfatah/BV_UG/docs/dashboard_toolbar.md

 # **Dashboard Toolbar**

-In each dashboard, you will find a toolbar at the top of the screen.
-This toolbar provides quick access to various features and functions that enhance your dashboard experience.
-Below is a detailed overview of the dashboard toolbar and its components.
+The dashboard toolbar, located at the top of the screen, provides quick access to essential features and functions to enhance your dashboard experience.
+Below is an overview of its components.

 ## **General Toolbar**

-The general toolbar appears at the top of your dashboard when no specific table or chart is selected.
-It offers quick access to features and functions that enhance your dashboard experience.
-Below is an overview of its components.
+The general toolbar is visible when no specific table or chart is selected.
+It offers a range of features to streamline your workflow and improve usability.

 ### **Refreshing the Dashboard**

-To ensure the dashboard displays the latest data, click the **Refresh** button (1).
-This action refreshes the dashboard and updates all charts and tables with the most recent data from the database.
+Keep your dashboard up-to-date by clicking the **Refresh** button (1).
+This ensures all charts and tables display the latest data from the database.

 !!! example "Refresh Button"

     <iframe frameborder="0" style="width:100%;height:508px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=HqM34su9vUWKNx1Cah3x&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>

+---

 ### **Sharing the Dashboard**

-To share the dashboard with others, click the **Share** button (1).
-This action opens a sidebar where you can choose the sharing options.
-You can Share the link of the dashboard, or you can export it as a PDF.
+The **Share** button (2) allows you to share the dashboard or export it as a PDF.
+Clicking this button opens a sidebar with the following options:

-**Sharing options include:**
+!!! example "Share Button"
+    <iframe frameborder="0" style="width:100%;height:910px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=2qIpwAxrgqDPdVyK3Nxz&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>

+#### **Link Sharing Option**

-- **Link Sharing:** Share the dashboard via a link or embed it in a website or application (3).
+Share the dashboard via a link or embed it in a website or application.

-    - Use the "Link" tab to copy the shareable link.
+- **Copy Link:** Use the "Link" tab (3) to copy a shareable link.
-    - Alternatively, copy the embed code to integrate the dashboard into your website or application.
+- **Embed Code:** Copy the embed code to integrate the dashboard into a website or application.
 Adjust the iframe's width and height as needed.

 !!! example "Link Sharing"
     <iframe frameborder="0" style="width:100%;height:798px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=W42KWqr3MNADhDQLjADy&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>

+#### **PDF Export Option**

-- **PDF Export:** Export the dashboard as a PDF file (4).
+Export the dashboard as a PDF file.

-    - Use the "PDF" tab to select the export options.
-    - Choose the desired page size and orientation (portrait or landscape).
+- **Export Options:** Use the "PDF" tab (4) to select page size and orientation (portrait or landscape).
-    - Click the **Export** button to download the PDF file.
-    - You will be prompted to preview the PDF, you can choose to download it or print it directly from the preview window.
+- **Download or Print:** Preview the PDF, then download it or print it directly.

-    !!! example "PDF Export"
+!!! example "PDF Export Option"

-        <iframe frameborder="0" style="width:100%;height:798px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=Y9lWeC6Qkl7DUtC7sd8D&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>

-!!! example "Share Button"

-    <iframe frameborder="0" style="width:100%;height:910px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>
+    <iframe frameborder="0" style="width:100%;height:587px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=lGgd0BbREfP6njmbsNsp&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>

+---

 ### **Undo and Redo**

-To undo or redo your last action, use the **Undo** (5) and **Redo** (6) buttons.
-These buttons allow you to revert changes or reapply them as needed.
+Use the **Undo** (5) button to reverse your last action or the **Redo** (6) button to reapply a reverted change.
+These tools help you efficiently manage modifications and maintain accuracy in your work.

-!!! example "Undo and Redo"
+!!! example "Undo and Redo Buttons"
-    <iframe frameborder="0" style="width:100%;height:771px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=RnRht1ARlE4bc76Ski9n&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>'
+    <iframe frameborder="0" style="width:100%;height:771px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=RnRht1ARlE4bc76Ski9n&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>

+---

 ### **Rollback Data Entry**

-If you've made changes to table entries and want to revert them, use the **Rollback Data Entry** (7) button.
-This action allows you to roll back the last data entry made in the table.
-It is useful for correcting mistakes or reverting to a previous state.
+The **Rollback Data Entry** button (7) allows you to revert the most recent changes made to table entries.
+This feature is particularly useful for correcting errors or restoring the table to its previous state.

 !!! example "Rollback Data Entry"
     <iframe frameborder="0" style="width:100%;height:841px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%20-%202%5D.drawio&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1H0qmlOdnnRY0UQDQVtNxu3yZsvdgsTzr%26export%3Ddownload" allowtransparency="true"></iframe>

 ### **Maximize and Minimize**

-To maximize or minimize the dashboard view, use the **Maximize** (8) button.
-This action expands the dashboard to fill the entire screen, providing a more immersive experience.
-Click the button again to restore the original view.
+The Maximize button (8) allows you to expand the dashboard to full-screen mode for an immersive view.
+To return to the original view, click the button again.

 !!! example "Maximize and Minimize"
     <iframe frameborder="0" style="width:100%;height:1095px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BDashboard%20Toolbar%5D.drawio&page-id=R57kLdBiRn93rMK2StgJ&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1IOT9SJvfq5OJkzDqxffZRdNrOn5Pj_TD%26export%3Ddownload" allowtransparency="true"></iframe>

+---

 ## **Table Toolbar**

-When a table is selected in the dashboard, a dedicated toolbar appears above it, offering features specific to table management.
-While similar to the general toolbar, this table toolbar includes additional options tailored for managing and interacting with tables.
-Below is an overview of its components.
+When you select a table in the dashboard, a specialized toolbar appears above it, providing tools specifically designed for table management.
+This toolbar extends the functionality of the general toolbar with additional features tailored for efficient table interaction.
+Below is a summary of its key components:

+- **Export Table**: Export the selected table's data as an Excel file.
+Click the **Export** button, confirm in the popup, and download the file.

+- **Save Changes**: Save any modifications made to the table directly to the database by clicking the **Save** button.

+- **Formatting Options**: Customize the appearance of table data using various formatting styles, such as currency, percentages, or date formats.
+Access these options via the **Format Values** menu.

+- **Suppress Zero Values**: Hide zero values in the table to declutter the view.
+Use the **Suppress Zero Values** button to configure and apply this setting.

+- **Forecast Feature**: Predict future trends based on historical data.
+Click the **Forecast** button to configure forecast parameters, preview results, and apply predictions to the table.

+This toolbar streamlines table management, enabling you to perform essential tasks efficiently and effectively.

+---

-### **Exporting the Table**
+### **Exporting Table Data**

+To export table data as an Excel file, follow these steps:

 1. **Select the Table**
     Click on the table you want to export.
-This action will display a dedicated toolbar at the top of the dashboard.
+This will activate the table-specific toolbar at the top of the dashboard.

 2. **Click the Export Button**
-    Locate and click the **Export** button (1) in the toolbar.
+    In the toolbar, click the **Export** button (1).

-    !!! example "Export Table"
+    !!! example "Export Button"
          <iframe frameborder="0" style="width:100%;height:695px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BToolbar%20-3%5D.drawio&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D10Eyxd-FfYAldUad-lfjK3TznTz6xIncM%26export%3Ddownload" allowtransparency="true"></iframe>

-3. **Confirm Export in the Popup**
+3. **Confirm Export**
-    A popup window will appear.
-Click the **Export** button in the popup to initiate the download.
+    A confirmation popup will appear.
+Click **Export** to proceed.

-    !!! example "Export Popup"
+    !!! example "Export Confirmation"
          <iframe frameborder="0" style="width:100%;height:682px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BToolbar%20-3%5D.drawio&page-id=o_zgBZxfkIXMUDMTURjf&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D10Eyxd-FfYAldUad-lfjK3TznTz6xIncM%26export%3Ddownload" allowtransparency="true"></iframe>

-4. **Download the Excel File**
+4. **Download the File**
-    The table data will be exported and downloaded as an Excel file to your device.
+    The table data will be downloaded as an Excel file to your device.

+---

 ### **Saving Table Changes**

+!!! warning inline end "Saving changes is irreversible.
+Verify your updates before proceeding."

-If you make changes to the table, and want to save them to the database, use the **Save** button (1).
-This action saves all changes made to the table, ensuring that your updates are stored in the database.
+To save modifications made to a table directly to the database, click the **Save** button (1) in the toolbar.
+This ensures all updates are securely stored and reflected in the database.

-!!! example "Save Table Changes"
+!!! example "Save Table Changes Button"
     <iframe frameborder="0" style="width:100%;height:546px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BToolbar%20-3%5D.drawio&page-id=8u7oTcfGFOPL-_yAJtgI&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D10Eyxd-FfYAldUad-lfjK3TznTz6xIncM%26export%3Ddownload" allowtransparency="true"></iframe>

+---

-### **Formating Options**
+### **Formatting Options**

 You can apply different formatting styles to the data in tables or charts to improve readability or match reporting standards.